SEC Enforcement Priorities for 2021: SPACs, ESG Disclosures, Cybersecurity, COVID Disclosures, PPP Fraud

 Recording of a 90-minute premium CLE video webinar with Q&A

-This CLE webinar will discuss SEC enforcement priorities for 2021, with a particular focus on special purpose acquisition companies (SPACs), environmental, social, and governance (ESG) issues, digital currencies, COVID-19 disclosures, and PPP fraud.
+This CLE course will discuss SEC enforcement priorities for 2021, with a particular focus on special purpose acquisition companies (SPACs), environmental, social, and governance (ESG) issues, digital currencies, COVID-19 disclosures, and PPP fraud.
 The panel will also discuss how the appointment of Gary Gensler and other leadership changes under the new administration might affect SEC priorities going forward.

 - New SEC leadership in the Biden administration: implications for securities enforcement